Azure/azure-powershell/src/ApplicationInsights/ApplicationInsights/help/Az.ApplicationInsights.md

 Remove an application insights api key for an application insights resource

 ### [Remove-AzApplicationInsightsContinuousExport](Remove-AzApplicationInsightsContinuousExport.md)
-Remove a cotinuous export configuration in an application insights resource
+Remove a continuous export configuration in an application insights resource

 ### [Set-AzApplicationInsightsContinuousExport](Set-AzApplicationInsightsContinuousExport.md)
 Update a continuous export configuration in an applciation insights resource